lilab-bcb/cumulus/docs/cumulus.rst

 	  - 100
 	* - knn_full_speed
 	  - For the sake of reproducibility, we only run one thread for building kNN indices.
 Turn on this option will allow multiple threads to be used for index building.
 However, it will also reduce reproducibility due to the racing between multiple threads.
-	  - true
+	  - false
 	  - false
 	* - run_diffmap
-	  - Calculate diffusion map.
+	  - Whether to calculate diffusion map or not.
 It will be automatically set to ``true`` when input **run_fle** or **run_net_fle** is set.
-	  - true
+	  - false
 	  - false
 	* - diffmap_ndc
 	  - Number of diffusion components
 	  - 100
 	  - 100
 	* - diffmap_maxt
-	  - Maximum time stamp to search for the knee point.
+	  - Maximum time stamp in diffusion map computation to search for the knee point.
 	  - 5000
 	  - 5000
 	* - run_louvain
-	  - Run louvain clustering algorithm
+	  - Run Louvain clustering algorithm
 	  - true
 	  - true
 	* - louvain_resolution
-	  - Resolution parameter for the louvain clustering algorithm
+	  - Resolution parameter for the Louvain clustering algorithm
 	  - 1.3
 	  - 1.3
 	* - louvain_class_label
-	  - Louvain cluster label name in AnnData.
+	  - Louvain cluster label name in analysis result.
 	  - "louvain_labels"
 	  - "louvain_labels"
 	* - run_leiden
-	  - Run leiden clustering algorithm.
+	  - Run Leiden clustering algorithm.
 	  - false
 	  - false
 	* - leiden_resolution
-	  - Resolution parameter for the leiden clustering algorithm.
+	  - Resolution parameter for the Leiden clustering algorithm.
 	  - 1.3
 	  - 1.3
 	* - leiden_niter